klaascuvelier/klaascuvelier.github.io/_posts/2016-01-08-angular2-firebase-ordering-prototype.md

 I probably could have easily solved the Meetup redirect issue locally by setting up a host in nginx with `proxy_pass`, which I've actually done before, but I did not think about it at the time.

-The code is available on Github [ng2-group-order](https://github.com/klaascuvelier/ng2-group-order), but I keep in mind the purpose of this challenge&hellip;
+The code is available on Github [ng2-group-order](https://github.com/klaascuvelier/ng2-group-order), but keep in mind the purpose of this challenge&hellip;
 This is not the sort of code I wrote in my day job.

 I was quite hesitant about TypeScript in the beginning, but I really loved writing typed code and taking advantage of the decorators!

-It's too soon to make a decision on my stand point on Angular 2, but I definitely liked writing this app using it.
+It's too soon to form an opinion on Angular 2, but I definitely liked writing this app using it.

-Hope you enjoyed my write up.
-Don't hesitate to contact my when you have any questions or remarks!
+Hope you enjoyed my write-up.
+Don't hesitate to contact me if you have any questions or remarks!

 ## Also want to get started with Angular 2?

 There are already quite some tutorials available, but definitely check out the ones by [Thoughtram](http://blog.thoughtram.io/categories/angular-2/), they are great!

-I've used webpack myself to build my little app, there are more options, but this proofs you're not tight to JSPM.
+I've used webpack myself to build my little app, there are more options, but this proves you're not tight to JSPM.
 I used [ng2-webpack](https://github.com/ocombe/ng2-webpack) and I was very happy how easy it was to get started (and keep using it when adding extra functionality).